 - Develop a coaching contract – make it clear to your coachee what to expect from coaching.
 Ensure it’s confidential and that they feel safe to disclose things to you but also if you disclose to them that it’s a two-way confidential contract.
 Let them know what is going to happen and that there is a purpose, it’s not just to have a nice chat and a cuppa.

-- Use a simple model – There are many coaching models out there, just pick one that works for you.
+- Use a simple structure – There are many coaching models out there, just pick one that works for you.
 The most effective coaching sessions not only allow the coachee to come to their own conclusions but also gain their commitment to doing something about it.
-A great way to get them to explore this is to ask what might get in the way of them taking up their actions and what would be the impact of they don’t do it.
+A great way to get them to explore this is to ask what might get in the way of them taking up their actions, and what would be the impact if they don’t do it.
 The definition of madness is doing the same thing over and over again and expecting a different result.

-- Ask the right questions – Of course we all know about open questions but think about some really useful opening question such as ‘what are your life aspirations?’, ‘what regrets do you not want to have?’, ‘what are you put on this earth for?’, ‘how do you want people to describe you?’.
-The more challenging the question, the more thought-provoking, however, remember to ask your coachee at the start for permission to challenge.
+- Ask the right questions – Of course we all know about open questions but think about some really useful opening questions such as ‘what are your life aspirations?’, ‘what regrets do you not want to have?’, ‘what are you put on this earth for?’, ‘how do you want people to describe you?’.
+The more challenging the question, the more thought-provoking.
+However, remember to ask your coachee at the start for permission to challenge.

-If you feel like you still need assistance in answering the question “What is coaching in the workplace?” please contact us today and we can discuss how our workshops can help you to create a high performing team.
+If you feel like you still need assistance in answering the question “What is coaching in the workplace?” please contact us today and we can discuss how our truly unique behavioural workshops can transform the ability of your people to enable others, and therefore help you to create a truly high performing team.